piyush1prasad/CSC510_Group29_Project3/README.md

 ## Walktrough
 Add in Calendar:
+Steps:
-Steps: 1.
-Enter /menu
+1. Enter /menu
 2. Enter /add_in_calendar OR Press on /add_in_calendar in the menu
 3. Click on the date of your choice
-       4.Select from the Category of expenses
+4. Select from the Category of expenses
-       5.Enter the ammount and click enter!
+5. Enter the ammount and click enter!
 You will get a confirmation message

 Changing Currency Type:
+Steps:
-Steps: 1.
-Enter /menu
+1. Enter /menu
 2. Select /curr_type from the menu or type /curr_type
 3. Select from the variety of options available
 4. You will get a confirmation message.

 ## Testing